iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 | -------------------- | ---------- | ---------------- |
 | CWE-1021 [@9cwe2023] | MEDIUM     | 6                |

 This vulnerability concerns either the lack of a Content Security Policy (CSP) header (see [Section A, 2.3.2.1 Content Security Policy (CSP) header not set](#2321-content-security-policy-csp-header-not-set)) with a "frame-ancestors" directive or any X-Frame-Options, to protect against "Clickjacking" attacks.
-A Clickjacking attack is one which fools users into thinking that they are clicking on one website element, when in reality, they are actually clicking on another [@synopsys2024].
+A Clickjacking attack fools users into thinking that they are clicking on one website element when in reality, they are clicking on another [@synopsys2024].
 Users think that they are interacting with the web page's genuine UI, but there is another underlying UI in control, i.e. the UI has been redressed [@synopsys2024].

 The vulnerability can be addressed in the following ways: